-9. No subdivision is to occur on land wholly inundated by flooding up to PMF event, unless it is demonstrated that:

-- a) The risk of flooding can be effectively and appropriately mitigated without impacting the adjacent floodplain or unnecessary risk or cost to the public or emergency services. - b) There is adequate flood free land suitable for the development, vehicle parking and effluent disposal (if applicable); and - c) There is a satisfactory Flood Evacuation Plan.
+- 9. No Torrens Title subdivision that may result in intensification of development is to occur on land wholly inundated by flooding during the PMF event, unless it is demonstrated that: - a) The risk of flooding can be effectively and appropriately mitigated without impacting the adjacent floodplain or unnecessary risk or cost to the public or emergency services. - b) There is adequate flood free land above the 1% AEP flood level suitable for the development, vehicle parking and effluent disposal (if applicable); and - c) There is flood free access to each lot or a satisfactory Flood Evacuation Plan.